 This fact sheet is aimed primarily at householders who have problems with a building control issue and may be considering making a complaint to the Ombudsman.

 I have a problem with the council’s handling of a building control matter.
 Can the Ombudsman help me?

-- Council officers will not be present for the great majority of the building project and do not act as a ‘clerk of works’.
+- Council officers will normally visit at various stages but will not be present for the great majority of the building project and do not act as a site manager or ‘clerk of works’.
 The council will issue a completion certificate when satisfied, after taking all reasonable steps, that the requirements of the Building Regulations have been met.
 A certificate is not a guarantee that all works have been done to the required standard.
-Primary responsibility for the building work rests with those who commission it and those who do the work.

 - Damage to your property caused by a neighbour’s inadequate building work.
 This would normally be a matter for private legal action against your neighbour.

 - A decision where you have a right of appeal (for example, against the refusal of a Building Regulations application).
-The Ombudsman would normally expect you to appeal and would not normally investigate those matters.
+We would normally expect you to appeal and would not normally investigate those matters.

 - A dispute about the quality of work.
 The quality of work is the responsibility of those who commissioned it and those who do the work.
 Building control officers are not supervising the work generally when ensuring compliance with the Regulations.

 - Works done before purchase.
 We would expect a person purchasing a property would have a full survey completed before completing the purchase.
 If a defect is discovered in work completed before the purchase, we would expect the building owner to have a remedy against either the person who carried out the survey or the previous owner.

 What we might investigate:

 - The council providing factually incorrect information about the requirements of the Regulations, so that unnecessary works were undertaken.